cgwire/kitsu/docs/getting-started-production/README.md

 The task was done the day the feedback request was made.

-Kitsu will splits the done frames among all business days between the start and the end and grabs the number of frames (or seconds, or tasks) submitted per day/week/month per Artist.
+Kitsu will split the done frames among all business days between the start and the end and grab the number of frames (or seconds, or tasks) submitted per day/week/month per Artist.

 ![Quotas stat page day weighted](../img/getting-started/quotas_day_status.png)

-You can click on a number and see its detail on the right panel anytime.
+You can click on a number and see its details on the right panel anytime.

 ## Check the Timesheet of the Team